 AI is Transforming Financial Services, Regulatory Guidance Can Help

 The rapid advancement of Artificial Intelligence (AI) technologies is already transforming financial services and business operations across the globe.
-From customer service chat-bots to adaptive cybersecurity, the applications of AI are nearly limitless.
-When properly designed, AI can help minimize paperwork, reduce costs, and drive better business decisions by increasing the predictive accuracy of future outcomes and mitigating the cognitive biases inherent in human decision making.
+From customer service chatbots to adaptive cybersecurity, the applications of AI are nearly limitless.
+When properly designed, AI can help minimize paperwork, reduce costs, and drive better business decisions.
+This is achieved by increasing the predictive accuracy of future outcomes and mitigating the cognitive biases inherent in human decision-making.

-In the financial services industry, AI has the potential to expand access to affordable credit for consumers and small businesses and combat fraud and financial crimes, but many financial institutions remain reluctant to deploy AI to its maximum potential without clear guidance from US regulatory agencies.
+In the financial services industry, AI has the potential to expand access to affordable credit for consumers and small businesses.
+It can also combat fraud and financial crimes.
+However, many financial institutions remain reluctant to deploy AI to its maximum potential without clear regulatory guidance from US agencies.

 AI is misunderstood

-To date, financial institutions are mostly employing AI to mitigate fraudulent transactions, know-your-customer (KYC) risks and cybersecurity risks.
-In cybersecurity, AI is used to monitor the mountains of data that would be impractical or impossible to do manually, and some cutting-edge systems can even “learn” from previous cyberattacks to predict and prevent future breaches.
+To date, financial institutions are mostly employing AI to mitigate fraudulent transactions, know-your-customer (KYC) risks, and cybersecurity risks.
+In cybersecurity, AI is used to monitor the mountains of data that would be impractical or impossible to do manually.
+Some cutting-edge systems can even “learn” from previous cyberattacks.
+This enables them to predict and prevent future breaches and adhere to regulatory guidance.
 This so-called “machine learning” is becoming an increasingly critical tool in protecting consumers’ financial data.

 AI and FinTech

 But the greatest potential for AI in financial services remains in transforming consumer and small business lending.
-While empirical underwriting models have been deployed in lending for decades, the predictive power of traditional techniques pale in comparison to the predictive powers offered by AI and machine learning.
-Confidently deploying AI will lower borrowing costs for consumers and small businesses and bring more ‘underbanked’ customers into the traditional banking system, and therefore under the purview of federal regulators and consumer protections.
+While empirical underwriting models have been deployed in lending for decades, the predictive power of traditional techniques pales in comparison to the predictive powers offered by AI and machine learning.
+Confidently deploying AI will lower borrowing costs for consumers and small businesses.
+It will also bring more ‘underbanked’ customers into the traditional banking system, thus bringing them under the purview of federal regulators and consumer protections.

 AI-driven lending is most impactful when it is trained on the widest set of relevant datasets.
-By incorporating data beyond what is currently available in credit bureau reports, lenders can extend credit to borrowers with little to no conventional credit history, greatly expanding access to affordable credit.
-Therefore, not only should the regulatory community get behind AI in lending, it should also encourage the use of so-called “alternative data” – information that isn’t actually all that “alternative” – whether it be bank account transactions, payroll data, spending habits, or utility bill payments.
+By incorporating data beyond what is currently available in credit bureau reports, lenders can extend credit to borrowers with little to no conventional credit history.
+This greatly expands access to affordable credit.
+Therefore, not only should the regulatory community get behind AI in lending, but it should also encourage the use of so-called “alternative data.”
+This includes information such as bank account transactions, payroll data, spending habits, or utility bill payments.

 Regulatory help

 Thankfully, regulators are beginning to focus on this space.
 Earlier this year, the five federal banking agencies jointly requested input on how AI is currently used in financial services.
-This is a welcome sign that regulators clearly understand the potential of AI and share the urgency to build an AI regulatory regime that balances innovation with consumer protection.
-While this is a significant step, regulators must press forward to issue binding guidance, and, eventually, formal regulations.
+This is a welcome sign that regulators clearly understand the potential of AI.
+They also share the urgency to build an AI regulatory regime that balances innovation with consumer protection.
+While this is a significant step, regulators must press forward to issue binding guidance and, eventually, formal regulations.

-Financial institutions have been operating under a regulatory regime designed well before the development of AI, which is hindering greater adoption, innovation, and consumer choices.
-Clear regulatory guidelines would pave the way for broader access to affordable credit, expand financial inclusion, and significantly reduce fraud and other financial crimes.
+Financial institutions have been operating under a regulatory regime designed well before the development of AI.
+This is hindering greater adoption, innovation, and consumer choices.
+Clear regulatory guidance would pave the way for broader access to affordable credit.
+It would also expand financial inclusion, and significantly reduce fraud and other financial crimes.
 As you can see, AI is transforming financial services.

 Subscribe